Gamify-IT/docs/dev-manuals/services/overworld/create-new-world.md

 ![ground decoration layer](assets/create-area-ground-decoration-layer.webp)
 - Walls: On this layer, all tiles limiting the playable area are placed (e.g. walls)
 ![wall layer](assets/create-area-wall-layer.webp)
-- Wall decoration: On this layer, all additional wall tiles are placed, for example for detailing or realism (e.g. shadows, little rocks, lamps, etc.)
+- Wall decoration: On this layer, all additional wall tiles are placed, for example for detailing or realism (e.g. shadows, little rocks, lamps, waterfalls, …)
 ![wall decoration layer](assets/create-area-wall-decoration-layer.webp)
 - Objects: On this layer, all big objects are placed (e.g. trees, houses, fences, stones, etc.)
 ![objects layer](assets/create-area-objects-layer.webp)